Stories of 9 Famous Travelers Who Charted the New World

 Mosaic of Marco Polo, Municipal Palace of Genoa: Palazzo Grimaldi Doria-Tursi

 His book The Travels of Marco Polo would later inspire other explorers.
-Two centuries later Christopher Columbus carried a copy of Polo’s book as he sailed across the Atlantic.
+Two centuries later Christopher Columbus carried a copy of Marco Polo’s book as he sailed across the Atlantic.

 Book illustration by Léon Benett published in 1878 showing Ibn Baṭṭūṭah (right) and his guide in Egypt